1 / 50

 A. control of the vehicle.

-B. the engine warm.
+B. the engine oil flowing.

-C. the engine oil flowing.
+C. the engine warm.

 Correct shifting of gears is important.
 If you can't get your vehicle into the right gear while driving, you will have less control.